 Along the coast, especially at Cape Alava and Sand Point in the Ozette area, years of heavy use, feeding of wildlife, and improper food storage have habituated raccoons to stealing human food.
 Raccoons are clever, resourceful, and aggressive.
 They can climb ropes, hang from tree branches and leap long distances.
 Raccoons have learned how to work toggles and zippers, and can unscrew containers.

 Keep a clean camp.

 Any type of gear is susceptible to raccoon thievery.
 Store any unhung, unscented gear inside your tent (NO FOOD).

 Black bears also live in the coastal wilderness and frequent tide pool areas.
-Be sure to protect your food and gear from bears also.
+They can be seen on the coast year-round.
+Be sure to protect your food and gear from bears.

 Last updated: February 25, 2017